By Ed Cladera, MD, AristaMD Medical Director

 - Without proper documentation, there are often gaps in the patient record regarding why certain treatment pathways were chosen

-- Additionally, lack of documentation inhibits provision of optimal treatment guidance, as full medical history is not reliably communicated, leaving both provider and specialist potentially liable
+- Additionally, lack of documentation inhibits the provision of optimal treatment guidance, as full medical history is not reliably communicated, leaving both provider and specialist potentially liable

 - Access to network is limited and often unreliable